maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 ![Bottom pane](bottompane.png)

-- `Output` shows output from compiler and uploader.
+- `Output` shows output from compiler and flasher.

-- `gdb-server` shows feedback from the gdbb server.
+- `gdb-server` shows feedback from the gdb server.

 - `Debug Console` shows feedback from GDB and allows entering gdb commands.